 Every access in Dacite requires a proof of legitimate possession.
 There are two fundamental forms of proof:

-The client simply sends the raw bytes.
+The client sends the raw bytes.
 The server hashes them and confirms the hash matches the requested address.
 This is the most direct form of proof — the client is demonstrating it physically holds the data.

-When the client does not want to send the full data (or the data is very large), it can send a proof chain — an ordered list of hashes from an authorized root down to the target value.
+When the client does not want to send the full data (or the data is very large), it can send a chain proof — an ordered list of hashes from an authorized root down to the target value.

-A proof chain has the form:
+A chain proof has the form:

 [#R, #h1, #h2, ..., #target]